vancityactivist/mtfromme_gate-HA/README.md

 - **Automatic Updates**: The sensor fetches and updates the gate closing times for Mt Fromme from the official website once per day.
 - **Home Assistant Integration**: Seamlessly integrates into Home Assistant as a command-line sensor, displaying the current gate closing time.
 - **Easy Configuration**: Simple setup with a single entry in the `configuration.yaml` file of Home Assistant.
+- **UPDATE April 9**: Modified script to return a proper 24-hr time, so you can use it to build custom countdowns, or any other use (like an Apple Watch Complication - coming soon).

 ## Risks
 As this is just a simple web scraper, and the DNV chooses to not make it easy to scrape their data, this plugin may break if they update their page layout.
+I will try to keep it updated.

 ## Contributing
 Feel free to fork the project, make improvements, and submit pull requests.